TwitchCon

-2015
+2015 San Francisco

 The inaugural TwitchCon was held at the Moscone Center in San Francisco on September 25 and 26, 2015.
 The event was organized by Twitch, and featured a keynote by Twitch CEO Emmett Shear.
 All of the convention's panels were livestreamed on Twitch.

-2016
+2016 San Diego

 In 2016, the convention was moved to the San Diego Convention Center and expanded to a three-day annual event.
 This TwitchCon introduced sponsors such as Xbox, Truth, and Amazon Game Studios.

-2017
+2017 Long Beach

 In 2017, TwitchCon took place at the Long Beach Convention Center in Long Beach, California.
 This included the first esports tournaments to be held at TwitchCon included H1Z1 Arena, Lineage 2: Revolution 30 vs 30 Fortress Siege Showcase, and Power Rangers: Legacy Wars Showdown.

-2018
+2018 San Jose

 TwitchCon 2018 took place at the McEnery Convention Center in San Jose, California.
 The main presentation was held on the first day of the event by djWHEAT, director of Twitch studios, who made numerous statements about forthcoming features for the platform.
 Twitch Speaks, a speaking series first presented at TwitchCon 2018, featured Tony Hawk, Kevin Smith, Felicia Day, Emmett Shear, and Ninja.
 The Fall Skirmish final, a competitive Fortnite tournament final, was held at TwitchCon 2018, at the time making it the second largest Fortnite LAN event held.

-2019
+2019 San Diego

-The inaugural TwitchCon Europe took place at CityCube Berlin in Germany on April 13–14, 2019.
-American actor, singer, producer, and businessman David Hasselhoff appeared as a motivational speaker at the event.
-Attendees had to be over the age of 18 to enter TwitchCon Europe, Berlin.

 TwitchCon North America returned to San Diego, taking place from September 27–29, 2019.
 It introduced the debut of an updated Twitch logo, TwitchCon logo, and brand design.
 This was the second time the event had been held in San Diego, with the first being held in 2016.
 This was also the first time a TwitchCon event was held at a venue more than one time.

-2020
+2020 cancellation

-Due to the COVID-19 pandemic, TwitchCon North America, which was scheduled to occur at the San Diego Convention Center between September 25 and 27, 2020, as well as TwitchCon Europe, which was scheduled to occur at RAI Amsterdam Convention Centre in Amsterdam between May 2 and 3, 2020, were cancelled.
-On November 14, 2020, in lieu of TwitchCon, Twitch held a 12-hour virtual convention named "GlitchCon."
+Due to the COVID-19 pandemic, TwitchCon North America, which was scheduled to occur at the San Diego Convention Center between September 25 and 27, 2020 was canceled.
+On November 14, 2020, in lieu of TwitchCon, Twitch held a 12-hour virtual convention named "GlitchCon".
 Over 425 streamers participated in the event.
-Notable activities included Twitch Rivals tournaments for Fortnite and Fall Guys, the Austin Talent Show featuring judges T-Pain and Andy Milonakis, and a US$1 million donation being made to the AbleGamers foundation.
+Notable activities included Twitch Rivals tournaments for Fortnite and Fall Guys, the Austin Talent Show featuring judges T-Pain and Andy Milonakis, and a US$1 million donation being made to the AbleGamers Foundation.

 Neither a GlitchCon or TwitchCon event occurred in 2021.
-The next event would be held in Amsterdam in 2022.
+The next North American event would be held in San Diego in 2022.